Kimahriman/elasticsearch-hadoop/README.md

 ## Building the source

 Elasticsearch Hadoop uses [Gradle][] for its build system and it is not required to have it installed on your machine.
 By default (`gradlew`), it automatically builds the package and runs the unit tests.
-For integration testing, use the `integrationTests` task.
+For integration testing, use the `integrationTest` task.
 See `gradlew tasks` for more information.

 To create a distributable zip, run `gradlew distZip` from the command line; once completed you will find the jar in `build/libs`.